TeamAttain/epa-prototype/Readme.md

 * Initial designs are reviewed
 * Android is successfully retrieving FitBit Data
 * Staging site is configured and is displaying data from an AQI data dump
 * Project shifts from a focus on granular data analysis for the EPA, to a more broad focus on how air quality alerts and education may impact user decision making when choosing how to exercise.
-More emphasis is placed on the end user of the Android application.
+More emphasis is placed on the end user use of the Android application.

 **12/18/15 | Pivoting, Settling, Finalizing**
 * New discussion around usefulness and accuracy of indoor/outdoor idea
-* New ideas proposed for instead showing user the percentage of activity time they log within each AQI category - instead of indoor/outdoor classification as this does not tend to differ significantly
+* New ideas proposed for showing user the percentage of activity time they log within each AQI category - instead of indoor/outdoor classification as this does not tend to differ significantly
 * Due to holiday vacation time, it is determined that Android has approximately 3 working days until deadline
 * Decision is made to stay the course for development, but iterate new ideas through the design process